Understanding ADHD Symptoms

 1. Difficulty Sustaining Attention

 This is one of the most recognizable traits of ADHD.
-Individuals often:
+You may:

 - Drift off during conversations